yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

    ![](Linked_image_Files/DA100-3.png)

-7. Once it done close the image and now delete the image from shareX editor as show below:
+7. Once it is done close the image and now delete the image from shareX editor as shown below:

    - Go to shareX right click on image and then click on Delete file locally...